ConductionNL/product-website-template/README.md

 # Product Website Template

 The [Product Website Template](https://github.com/ConductionNL/product-website-template) by [Conduction](https://www.conduction.nl/) is a powerful tool designed to alleviate the common issue faced by many open source and Common Ground projects: the need for a dedicated product page and the cost (in time) to build one.
-This template enables users to quickly and easily set up a product page based on the contents of their repository.
+This template enables users to quickly and easily set up a product page based on the contents of their repository without actually making a page.

 The template is highly customizable, allowing users to style their product page using their organization's NL design token.
 This template maintains a consistent look and feel across all your products and services, reinforcing your brand identity.